 Yesterday I talked about the danger of comparing your wife to other women.
 Today, let us apply that to sex.

 The real problem is porn is very different from real sex.
-I recently read an interview of a couple of female porn “stars” and they said that porn is just entertainment, and nothing like real sex.
-The women who do it know first-hand that what they do in porn is not what they want or do in real life – but do we?
-We say we get that, but I do not think we understand how far apart the two are.
+I recently read an interview with a couple of female porn “stars” and they said porn is just entertainment, and nothing like real sex.
+The women who do it know first-hand what they do in porn is not what they want or do in real life – but do we?
+We say we get it, but I don’t think we understand how far apart the two are.

 - Porn is short on foreplay, and kissing is especially absent.

 - Because porn acts have to play to the camera, the range of positions is limited and includes a good bit of contortion.